KarolusPaulus/SolarSystemWiki/README.md

 **HTML**
 **1/5:**
-- Basic HTML structure is present.
+- Basic HTML structure is present.<br>
     **All HTML documents** have document type declarations **<//!DOCTYPE html>** and basic structure using **<//html>** and **<//body>**.

 **2/5:**
-- HTML structure with clear content differentiation (headings, paragraphs, lists).
+- HTML structure with clear content differentiation (headings, paragraphs, lists).<br>
     **All HTML documents** have consistent use of heading, paragraphs and line breaks.
 No lists have been added.